AdobeDocs/experience-manager-65.fr-FR/help/communities/groups.md

 Les différentes facettes des groupes communautaires sont les suivantes :

 * **Création**: un nouveau groupe peut être créé sur l’instance de création et éventuellement sur l’instance de publication.
-* **Contrôle**: Le groupe peut être ouvert ou secret.
+* **Contrôle**: le groupe peut être ouvert ou secret.
-* **Imbrication**: ne peut contenir aucun ou plusieurs groupes.
+* **Imbrication**: le groupe peut contenir aucun ou plusieurs groupes.

 <!-- This is a 404 on helpx.
 Please update or remove.
 >[!NOTE]
 >
->Community groups, created in the publish environment before the [existence of the Community Groups console](/help/communities/version-history.md#featurepack1fp1), will not be listed in the Community Groups console, and thus, are not modifiable using the console.
+>Community groups, created in the publish environment before the [existence of the Community Groups console](/help/communities/version-history.md#featurepack1fp1), is not listed in the Community Groups console, and thus, are not modifiable using the console.
 -->

 >[!NOTE]